victoresque/pytorch-template/README.md

 ## Features
 * Clear folder structure which is suitable for many deep learning projects.
-* `.json` config file support for more convenient parameter tuning.
+* `.json` config file support for convenient parameter tuning.
+* Customizable command line options for more convenient parameter tuning.
 * Checkpoint saving and resuming.
 * Abstract base classes for faster development:
   * `BaseTrainer` handles checkpoint saving/resuming, training process logging, and more.